 In fact, a good solution can be the writing of a purely functional specification by the project owner and then the proposal of a more formal version by the project manager, or a collegial writing of the functional specification.

-MOA/ MOE: an essential collaboration
+MOA / MOE: an essential partnership

 How do you successfully implement an HRIS project in your company?